newcoder789/ecomerce-with-basic-reactOnly/README.md

+## E-commerce Project with Basic React
+This project is an e-commerce application built using React and Vite.
+It leverages modern web development tools to provide a fast and efficient user experience.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.